xvrqt/user-error/README.md

 # UserFacingError
-UserError is an error type that helps you format and print good looking error messages for users of your CLI application.
+UserFacingError is an error type that helps you format and print good looking error messages for users of your CLI application.
 These errors are intended for consumption by a human, not your program.
 They are divided into 3 parts: summary, reasons and help text.

 **Summary:** A String representing a one-line description of your error.
 A summary is mandatory and is printed boldly in red.